NacomiTagiera/NacomiTagiera/README.md

 ## 👋 Hi, I'm Kuba.
 Future **Front-end Developer**.

 I study Computer Science at the Białystok University of Technology.
 I am currently working on the development of my front-end skills.
 In my free time I also create simple games in Python using turtle and pygame library.
+I'm looking for my first job in IT.

 ### Technologies and tools that I'm familiar with: